niyatiiii28/CS432_Track1_Assignment4/readme.md

 This assignment is divided into two independent modules:

 - **Module A** — A lightweight DBMS indexing engine built from scratch using a **B+ Tree**, benchmarked against a brute-force linear approach.
-- **Module B** — A secure local web application (Flask + SQLite) with REST APIs, Role-Based Access Control (RBAC), SQL indexing, and live performance benchmarking for the ShuttleGo shuttle management system.
+- **Module B** — A secure full-stack web application (Flask + SQLite) with REST APIs, JWT-based session management, Role-Based Access Control (RBAC), SQL indexing, and live performance benchmarking for the ShuttleGo shuttle management system.

 ---